 Most of us would have heard about the new buzz in the market i.e. Cryptocurrency.
 Many of us would have invested in their coins too.
 But is investing money in such a volatile currency safe?
 How can we make sure that investing in these coins now would surely generate a healthy profit in the future?
 We can’t be sure but we can surely generate an approximate value based on the previous prices.
 Time series modeling, including various python forecasting models, is one way to predict them.

 Assume the Manager of a hotel wants to predict how many visitors should he expect next year to accordingly adjust the hotel’s inventories and make a reasonable guess of the hotel’s revenue.
-Based on the data of the previous years/months/days, (S)he can use time series forecasting and get an approximate value of the visitors.
+Based on the data from previous years, months, or days, they can use time series forecasting to estimate the number of visitors.
 Forecasted value of visitors will help the hotel to manage the resources and plan things accordingly.

 In this article, we will learn about multiple forecasting techniques and compare them by implementing on a dataset.
 We will go through different techniques and see how to use these methods to improve score.